 - Open entry: Inclusive of clubs, independent swimmers, and international guests

-- Relay and knockout formats: Adding variety and spectator appeal
+- Knockout formats: Adding variety and spectator appeal.

 Scoring System:

-- All athletes who finish within the event cut-off time will be awarded 1 point
+- All athletes who finish within the event cut-off time (*New times published by World Aquatics) will be awarded 1 point.

 - State associations may choose to present awards independently